xMatters snares $40 million Series D led by Goldman Sachs Private Capital Investing

 With the new money in hand, they plan to expand geographically including opening three R&D centers in Canada in Vancouver, Victoria and Montreal to help expand their machine learning and data science understanding.
 The company processes over a million responses a day and they want to learn to use that data more effectively to help their customers proactively monitor their applications and systems.

-The company currently has 500 customers including Vodaphone, Box, MGM and Manpower.
-While McAlpin wouldn’t share revenue figures, he said the company was growing revenue 50 percent year over year.
+The company currently has 500 customers including Box, MGM and Manpower.

 Featured Image: Getty Images